 Arithmetic expressions <expr>

-The usual calculation rules apply to handling arithmetical expressions:
+The usual calculation rules apply to handling arithmetic expressions:

 - the parenthesis rule, whereby square brackets "[ ]" must be used.
 Round parenthesis "(...)” are for comments.

-Parameters are often used in arithmetical expressions.
+Parameters are often used in arithmetic expressions.
 The notation of parameters is:

 - P followed by an integer, e.g. P12.